4 Mathematics for Engineering

 Calculus

 Engineering requires calculus, and in the use of calculus, there is a need to know how to do differentiation and integration.
 Both processes have rules.
 Success with calculus means first learning the rules, i.e., the mechanical processes usually taught to engineers by the mathematics department.
 But to succeed with calculus in engineering means much more, in that the process of doing the mathematics must also be physically interpreted.
 For example, differentiation is akin to finding a rate of change, a slope, or a gradient, and integration is about finding a sum, such as an area, a volume, or a contribution of something that acts or is distributed along a particular path or area.
-Tangible interpretation of mathematics within the framework of engineering is an acquired skill, but it is a skill needed to succeed as an engineer.
+The tangible interpretation of mathematics within the framework of engineering is an acquired skill, but it is a skill needed to succeed as an engineer.

 Ordinary Differentiation